Monads

 Find a place in your code base where:

-• You throw an Exception
+- You throw an

-• any other use case for a monad
+then continue - any other use case for a monad

 Refactor to use an existing monad.